Figure 1: A system to model various neurodevelopmental and pathological stages

 We aim to study chromatin regulation, its interpretation during brain development, and its misinterpretation in relation with brain cognitive and developmental disorders.
 We will focus on the molecular mechanisms that link genetic mutations encoded in epigenetic regulators to the widespread chromatin alterations.
 To model developmental stages and facilitate the necessary genome editing/engineering, we will use differentiating neurons from mESCs and human induced pluripotent cells (hiPSCs).
 Defining the ‘epigenetic landscape’ – both in normal and abnormal brain cells – will help provide novel targets for therapeutic intervention for cognitive and neurodevelopmental disorders.

 Our research goals are to:

-- Identify the location/function of mutated histones and epigenetic regulators specific to cognitive deficits, and explore alterations of the epigenetic landscape in developing neurons.
+- Identify the location/function of mutated epigenetic regulators specific to cognitive deficits, and explore alterations of the epigenetic landscape in developing neurons.